tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-04-08-pgtap-flyway-with-docker.md

 ```
 curl: (52) Empty reply from server
 ```
-This doesn't mean that Flyway finished running, especially when you have many migration scripts, it can take a while.
-For humans it will be quick, but when you have a script which tries to run tests, migration may be still too slow.
+This doesn't mean that Flyway finished running, when you have many migration scripts, it can take a while.
+For humans it will be quick, but when you have a script which tries to run tests, migration is too slow.

 Our next step is to wait for Flyway.
-I achieved that by querying PostgreSQL and making sure that all files from `sql_versions` directory were applied, this is part of other script, but it can help with understanding.
+I achieved that by querying PostgreSQL and making sure that Flyway applied all files from `sql_versions` directory.
+This is part of other script, but it can help with understanding.
 {% highlight shell %}
 COUNT_FILES_TO_EXECUTE=$(ls -1 sql_versions | wc -l)
 {% endhighlight %}
-Because some scripts can be reapplied, starting by default with `R__`, I had to use `count(DISTINCT script)` to get correct number, if we run on empty database `count(*)` would work too.
+Because some scripts can be applied multiple times, starting by default with `R__`, I had to use `count(DISTINCT script)` to get correct number, if we run on empty database `count(*)` would work too.

 Try to run command below, I had to remove spaces from response to get just a number.
-(While for our tests we can pass password with environment variable, be careful to not do the same with your production database, as it will stay in your commands' history)
+While for our tests we can pass password with environment variable, be careful to not do the same with your production database, as it will stay in your command history.
 {% highlight shell %}
 PGPASSWORD=pass psql -h 127.0.0.1 -p 5432 -U example-username \
 -d db-name -t -c \